Gateway of India: Design and architecture

-It consists of four turrets and an arched entrance.
-The exterior features intricate busts, while the hinder facade has a more simple design.
-The Gateway is a major corner in Mumbai and it's frequently used as a symbol of the mega city.
-The structural design of the Gateway of India is constituted of a big bow, with a height of 26m.
-The monument is erected in yellow basalt and indissoluble concrete.
-The structural plan of Gateway of India is aimed at the Indo- Saracenic fashion.
-One can also discover traces of Muslim architectural styles incorporated into the structure of the grandiose hall.
+The structure, in yellow basalt and concrete, is rectangular, with two long sides and two much shorter ones.
+Three arched passageways run between the long sides, as well as a single arched passageway between the two shorter sides.
+The central arch is higher and wider, with an extra storey above, from which four turrets rise.
+The arches on the short sides are the same size and design as the smaller arches on the long sides.
+The style of the Gateway of India is Indo-Saracenic architecture, with many details taken from the Gujarati regional style.
+The façade is reminiscent of Gujarati mosque façades, for example the Jama Mosque, Ahmedabad of 1424, while the basic shape is, in the terminology of classical architecture, an octopylon with a floor plan of eight piers, as used in some triumphal arches and memorials, including the Arc de Triomphe du Carrousel in Paris.
+The exterior features restrained but intricate bands of ornament, and jali screens around the smaller arches.

 The Gateway's arch has a height of 26 m with its central dome being 15 m in diameter.
 The monument is built of yellow basalt and reinforced concrete.
 The stones were sourced locally while the perforated screens were brought in from Gwalior.
 The monument faces towards the Mumbai Harbour.
 There are four turrets on the structure of the gateway, and there are steps constructed behind the arch of the Gateway which lead to the Arabian Sea.
 The monument features intricate stone latticework (also known as the jali work).
 The Scottish architect, George Wittet combined indigenous architectural elements with elements of 16th-century architecture of Gujarat.
 The harbour front was realigned in order to make an esplanade, which would sweep down to the centre of the town.
 On each side of the arch, there are large halls with the capacity to hold 600 people.
 The cost of the construction was ₹21 lakh, borne by the then government.
 Due to a paucity of funds, the approach road was never built.
 Hence, the Gateway stands at an angle to the road leading up to it.

 In February 2019, Seagate Technology and CyArk embarked on a mission to digitally record and preserve the Gateway, by digital scanning and archiving of the monument.
 The images and data collected will be used to make photo-real three dimensional models.
 This is a part of CyArk's international programme for digitally preserving heritage monuments.
 It involves aerial surveys conducted with terrestrial laser scanning (LiDAR), drones, and photogrammetry exercises.
 The drawings and three-dimensional models will inform any future reconstruction works.